Monkey Quest: Possibility of a film adaptation

 In August 2012, Variety reported that Paramount Animation (a subsidiary of Viacom along with Nickelodeon) was in the process of starting development of several animated movies with budgets of around US$100 million.
 According to Variety, the intellectual property for these films, which is to be supplied by Nickelodeon among others, included Monkey Quest.

 Since the film's announcement in 2012, no new information on the film has been shared, and the movie was likely cancelled alongside the game's closure.

 Closure

-On August 14, 2014, Nickelodeon announced that after 4 years of operation, Monkey Quest was being shut down permanently on September 26, 2014.
+On August 14, 2014, Nickelodeon announced that after 4 years of operation, Monkey Quest would be shut down permanently on September 26.
 Subsequently, every player was given membership for the remaining time of the game.
 Players were offered refunds for their memberships if they contacted Nickelodeon within a given time before the game shut down.
 The website was also updated with a closing message on the index page.
 The Monkey Quest website did not close until January 30, 2016.
 The game remained open for a month after the announcement, finally closing on the set date, September 26, 2014.
 After the game's closure, Monkey Quest's website was updated with a new FAQ to help with billing support and inform users about the game's closure.
 Monkey Quest's site, monkeyquest.com, now redirects to Nickelodeon's Facebook page.

+After the game's discontinuation, numerous attempts at resurrecting the game have been made.
+One of the more notable projects was named "Monkey Quest Reborn", a community-driven recreation of the original game.
+It was ultimately shut down by Paramount Global, Nickelodeon's parent company, for redistribution of content under the Digital Millennium Copyright Act.
+Attempted recreations of the game have still continued on, with active development being done by the community on creating open-source tools used to faithfully emulate the game's servers as they worked at the time of the shutdown - enabling play via a client that a user originally owned instead.